Global Islamic Finance Report: History

+The report was renamed as the Cambridge Global Islamic Finance Report in 2019 by the Cambridge Institute of Islamic Finance.

+Sponsors

 GIFR is a publication that provides analyses provided by the top industry players, academicians and policy makers.
 Its different annual editions have been sponsored by major financial institutions like Dubai Islamic Bank, CIMB Islamic, Commerzbank, ITS, Hong Leong Islamic Bank, Abu Dhabi Commercial Bank, National Commercial Bank, and others.

-GIFR 2014 was launched at the Global Donors Forum held at Washington D.C. on April 13–16, 2014.
+GIFR 2014 was launched at the Global Donors Forum held at Washington, D.C., on April 13–16, 2014.

 GIFR 2016 was launched at Global Islamic Finance Forum at Kuala Lumpur by Datuk Muhammad Ibrahim, Governor of Bank Negara Malaysia.